 Are you there yet?

-On the other side of that coin are those of us who are currently wading through the child-rearing, home-owning years of bullshit right in the middle of the Thirtyhood.
+On the other side of that coin are those of us who are currently wading through the child-rearing, home-owning years of stress right in the middle of the Thirtyhood.
 How are we dealing with it?
-I’m mostly handling it badly, it by getting stressed at every fucking thing that dares to breathe in my general direction, but that’s by the by.
+I’m mostly handling it badly, it by getting stressed at every minuscule thing that dares to breathe in my general direction, but that’s by the by.

-Where do we find the way back to a life?
+The Thirtyhood is a confusing neighbourhood to navigate.
+Where do we find our way back to a life beyond parenting and housework?

 Share your wisdom

 I want to hear your ideas.
-Tweet me over on Twitter or drop me an email at firstname.lastname@example.org if you’re interested in guest posting about your experiences of Thirtyhood.
-I’m really interested to see how other men and women manage to sculpt their lives and careers in the wilds of the third decade.
+Tweet me over on Twitter or drop me an email if you’re interested in guest posting about your own experiences of the Thirtyhood.
+I’m really interested to see how other men and women manage to sculpt their lives and careers in the wilds of the third decade!